- 1 What is an Accounting Ratios?

 Total means to Debt Rate = Total means/ Long- term debts

-The advanced rate indicates that means have been substantially financed by possessors Finances and the long-term loans are adequately covered by means.
+The advanced rate indicates that means have been substantially financed by possessors’ Finances and the long-term loans are adequately covered by means.
 It’s better to take the net means ( capital employed) rather than the total means for calculating this rate also.
-It’s observed that in that case, the rate is the complementary of the debt to capital employed rate.
+It’s observed that in that case, the rate is complementary to the debt-to-capital employed rate.

 e)Interest Coverage Ratio